🐾 Dog-Friendly Tankerton Beach at a Glance

 Dog Access and Rules

-Tankerton Beach allows dogs throughout the year but with some seasonal restrictions.
+Tankerton Beach allows dogs year-round, with some seasonal restrictions.
 From the 1st of May to the 30th of September, dogs are not allowed on the central part of the beach level with Pier Avenue West to The Street, and dogs must be kept on a lead on the promenade.
-However, the slopes and beach beyond these areas are available to dogs all year round, offering plenty of space for walking.
+However, the slopes and beach beyond these areas are open to dogs year-round, offering plenty of space for walking.

 Things To See & Do